nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Section/README.md

    These files need to be in your current working directory when executing the `m2section` routine.

 **Outputs:**
-- extract1            this is a copy of the extract.sec file
-- section001.dat      not sure if this is supposed to be the actual data
+- section001.dat      these are the nodes in the section(s)
 - section001.nc       contains the extracted fields as set out in extract.daily
 - tmp1.tec            empty file
 - transports001.dat   not sure what this is, looks like grid indices and 1-or-0 vales in two columns